bugb/bugb/README.md

 - 👋 Hi, I’m @bugb
 - 👀 I’m interested in everything related to Devops, Crypto trading and high performance systems.
 - 🌱 I’m currently learn and share Devops tips, templates, code, ... for beginners
-- 💞️ I’m looking to collaborate on any crypto trading or Devops projects
+- 💞️ I’m looking to collaborate on any Crypto trading or Devops projects

 <!---